wayneandlayne/microblu_chipkit/README.md

 Right now, the error handling isn't very good, and pull requests to both documentation and the code would be greatly appreciated!

-Go to the Octoblu designer, and make a new workflow with an operator node of Trigger, and a configured node of Ardiuno.
+Go to the Octoblu designer, and make a new workflow with an operator node of Trigger, and a configured node of Arduino.

 Connect the output of the trigger to the input of the Arduino.
 Then, add an operator node of Delay, and another configured node of Arduino.
 Connect the output of the trigger to the delay too, and the output of the delay to the Arduino.